PowerShiftAfterSchoolClub/EnergyCatapultPresumedOpenDataChallange-/README.md

 Working evenings and weekends, the team wanted to explore Machine Learning, brush up on some coding skills and explore automation and BI reporting.
 ​

-In the spirit of Open Data and collaboration, we wanted to make our results and method open to the public via;
+In the spirit of Open Data and collaboration, we wanted to make our results and method open to the public via this repository and <a href="https://tbowcutt.wixsite.com/podchallange">Our POD Website</a>

-- Embedded power BI report allowing you to explore challenge data and our results
-- Embedded PowerPoint presentation describing our approach to the challenge
-- Our pubic Git Hub repository

 <!-- GETTING STARTED -->
 ## Getting Started